 Museums are no longer dead boring with interactive displays becoming more common.
 Have a look at what we did at our museum.

 Sometimes it’s not easy to get out into a wildlife habitat when a child’s interest is piqued.
 There’s always great alternatives.
-This is one of these moments where a cave exploration was too hard, unless we did it from home!
+This is one of these moments where a cave exploration was too hard unless we did it from home!

 Visiting a glow worm cave is a fascinating experience.
-Firstly, it allows children to get up-close to the little larvae and see them in proportion (I honesty thought they were the size of an earthworm); it encourages wonderful scientific discussions about their glowing butt and it allows children to experience an unusual type of wildlife species.
+Firstly, it allows children to get up-close to the little larvae and see them in proportion (I honestly thought they were the size of an earthworm); it encourages wonderful scientific discussions about their glowing butt and it allows children to experience an unusual type of wildlife species.

 Animal and Wildlife Food Activities

 Great for recognizing animal shapes, a nice afternoon tea or party idea plus kids love them!

 Want a fun, easy snack for the children.
 These snail scrolls were a hit!